-Month/Year Started Program:

-Date of Meeting:

-Has written qualifying exam requirement been fulfilled?
+Student name: Month/Year Started Program: Date of Meeting: Has written qualifying exam requirement been fulfilled?
 Has oral qualifying exam requirement been fulfilled?
 The student should complete the information above and distribute forms to faculty at his/her scheduled committee meeting.

-Committee Member Name:

-Overall Evaluation of research progress (Please circle one):

-υ Unsatisfactory Progress demonstrated, but not up to expectation for a student at this point in the program Ρ Progress demonstrated, but not up to expectation for a student at this point in the program Satisfactory for this point in the program
+Committee Member Name: Overall Evaluation of research progress (Please circle one): U Unsatisfactory P Progress demonstrated, but not up to expectation for a student at this point in the program S Satisfactory for this point in the program E Excellent Committee member: Please comment on issues that particularly need improvement Was the presentation thorough and understandable?

-Satisfactory for this point in the program

-E Excellent

-Committee member: Please comment on issues that particularly need improvement...

-Was the presentation thorough and understandable?

 Has the student developed an appropriate command of the literature?
 Have at least some experiments been initiated and/or finished?
 Do individual experiments appear to be well planned with appropriate controls?
 Does the student understand the limits of his/her experiments?
 Is completion of the dissertation project feasible in the remaining period of time?
 Are the student's responses to the questions clear and to the point?
 Is the student applying personal initiative to the project?
 Additional comments: